I, yes I, am God. Besides me, there is no savior. Isaiah 43:11

 He will triumph over his enemies.

-14 “I have been silent a long time.
+14 “I have held my peace for a long time.

 I have been quiet and restrained myself.